hmrc/company-registration-frontend/README.md

 system for streamlined company registration.
 This is to include registration in terms of :

-* incorporation with Companies House as part of documents which must be delivered to the registrar under section 9 of the Companies Act 2006 (registration documents) in respect of the formation of a company
+* incorporation with Companies House as part of documents which must be delivered to the registrar under section 9 of the Companies Act 2006 (registration documents) in respect of the formation of a company.
 * registration for taxes with HMRC for purposes connected with VAT, corporation tax and PAYE.

 For the purposes of the legislation, streamlined means that all registration information can be provided on a